Reframing Clinical Collaboration After Acquisition

 The larger impact

 Product teams stopped building overlapping features.
-The IA initiative gave engineering, product, and GTM a shared structure for where Connect fits, reducing rework and setting the foundation for CareCo's expansion roadmap.
+The IA initiative gave engineering, product, and GTM a shared structure for where Connect fits, reducing rework and setting a foundation for CareCo's expansion roadmap.

 Learnings